flexible-banner

 Despite the profound, long-term impacts of sexual abuse, most people don’t report it.
 Children who incur this type of abuse are often made to think it was their fault and manipulated into keeping it a secret.
 Even as adults, survivors often have enduring feelings of shame and self-blame.
 And this only gets worse when it’s reinforced by social stigma.

-That’s why at The Sanctuary, we take such great care to create an environment where you feel comfortable, accepted and free to be yourself.
+That’s why at The Sanctuary, we take such great care to create an environment at our sexual abuse treatment center where you feel comfortable, accepted and free to be yourself.

 How Childhood Sexual Abuse Trauma Can Affect Your Adult Life